Kris English, PhD

 Item 10: I critically evaluate the strategies and techniques I use in my work with patients.

-It is notable that the items prompt the clinician to consider their own experiences as well as what their patients might have experienced.
+Notably, these items prompt clinicians to reflect on how the encounter was experienced from the patient’s point of view as well as our own.
 Responses that include often, very often, and almost always are consistent with person-centered and equitable care.
 Responses ranging from very rarely, rarely, or sometimes suggest that we should explore personal barriers, biases, or inhibitions and, if appropriate, consult with a colleague or mentor for support.
 If our responses are not aligned with our person-centered, equitable goals, Campbell et al.9 recommend “…a variety of implicit bias mitigation strategies named in the literature.
-These include continuous reflection on one’s beliefs on specific social groups, gaining access to regular training, and seeking feedback from outside sources such as the (Implicit Association Test) IAT.”(p.
+These include continuous reflection on one’s beliefs on specific social groups, gaining access to regular training, and seeking feedback from outside sources such as the (Implicit Association Test) IAT.” (p.
 6).

 Conclusion